jadinm/simulacres-dynamic-sheet/README.md

 ## Plugins

 You can insert new tabs into the character sheet by creating and importing plugins.
+There is a button for that on the bottom of the character sheet.

 ### Import a plugin